 - Brush the star with a thin coat of the beaten egg.
 Bake it for 14 to 16 minutes, until it’s beautifully golden.
 Test doneness with a thermometer – it should reach 200°F in the center.

 - Allow it to cool 10-15 minutes before serving.
 Dust with powdered sugar or brush with melted butter.

 If making dough with active dry yeast – place the warm ( 110F) milk, sugar and yeast into a stand mixer ( or bowl) and mix until combined.
 Cover with a kitchen towel, let stand until yeast is active and frothy, about 5-10 minutes.
 Add remaining dough ingredients and beat on low speed until combined and it forms a soft dough.
 Continue with recipe above.

 - Calories: 265

-Keywords: star bread, morning bread, holiday bread, cranberry bread, almond bread, cardamon bread, christmas bread
+Keywords: star bread, how to make star bread, star bread recipe, morning bread, holiday bread, cranberry bread, almond bread, cardamon bread, christmas bread